hsavior/UbuntuServer_DomotzImageScript/Nanopi-domotz-setup-guide.md

 ### macOS

 1. Save the downloaded image in your Downloads folder.
-2. Open Terminal, then download the script and make it executable:
+2. Open Terminal.
+Find it in Applications, Utilities, Terminal, or press Command and Space, type `Terminal` and press Enter.
+3. Copy and paste these three lines, one at a time, pressing Enter after each.
+   The first line moves you into your Downloads folder, which is where the image is.
+The second downloads the script, and the third makes it runnable.

    ```
    cd ~/Downloads